temporalio/edu-102-go-code/exercises/version-workflow/README.md

    a Timer to add a three-second delay between each payment, it should complete within 30 seconds.
 4. You will now download the history of this execution in JSON format so that you can replay it in an automated test that you will develop later in this exercise.
-Open the Web UI, navigate to the detail page for this execution, and then click the **Download** button that appears on the right side of the page, just above the table showing the Event History.
+Open the Web UI, navigate to the **Event History** section of the detail page for this execution, and then click the **Download** button just above the table showing the Event History.
+   In the **Download JSON** dialog, disable the **Decode Event History** toggle, and then click **Download**.
 Save the file as `history_for_original_execution.json` in your `practice` directory.
    * NOTE: If you are running this exercise in GitPod, you may be unable to download the file, due to the embedded browser used in that environment.
 In this case, run the following